 In the European Union, pricing and reimbursement schemes vary widely from country to country.
 Some countries provide that products may be marketed only after a reimbursement price has been agreed.
 Some countries may require the completion of additional cost effectiveness clinical studies.
 EU Member States may approve a specific price for a product or any of them may instead adopt a system of direct or indirect controls on the profitability of the company placing the product on the market.
 Other member states allow companies to fix their own prices for products, but monitor and control prescription volumes and issue guidance to physicians to limit prescriptions.
-Over the past decade, many EU Member States have increased the amount of discounts required on pharmaceuticals and these efforts could continue as countries in the European Union over the past decade.
+Over the past decade, many EU Member States have increased the amount of discounts required on pharmaceuticals and these efforts could continue as countries attempt to manage healthcare expenditures, especially in light of the severe fiscal and debt crises experienced by many countries in the European Union over the past decade.
 Reference pricing used by various EU Member States, and parallel trade, i.e., arbitrage between low-priced and high-priced member states, can further reduce prices.